The Apprenticeship Levy – The Facts

 Next steps

-BDO’s experts are experienced in analysis, systems review and process design as well as compliance and risk management.
-For the largest businesses, we can also help you identify qualifying training and explore the opportunities to maximise utilisation of the Levy throughout your portfolio.
+Our experts are experienced in analysis, systems review and process design as well as compliance and risk management.
+For larger businesses, we can help you identify qualifying training and explore the opportunities to maximise utilisation of the Levy throughout your portfolio.
 For help and advice please contact, please contact Caroline Harwood.